-Now, we turn to the financial interpretations of above axioms as well as remarks.
-The copula-based PH means that a linear change of each individual marginal would result in a same linear change of the corresponding agent's liquidity shortfall.
-As previously pointed out, this characteristic has some similarity to the classic PH for univariate risk measures as in Artzner et al. (1999) and F\"{o}llmer and Schied (2016).
-From this point of view, the copula-based PH could also be considered as a kind of multivariate extension of the classic univariate one.
-The copula-based monotonicity says that a portfolio with larger losses would yield a higher agent's liquidity shortfall.
-This axiom is similar to the classic monotonicity, for example, see Artzner et al. (1999) and Burgert and R\"{u}schendorf (2006).
-A plausible candidate to replace the copula-based monotonicity (A2) seems to be \begin{enumerate} \item[(A2$^*$)] \quad \quad \quad $\tau({\bf X}, C_{\bf X}) \leq \tau({\bf Y}, C_{\bf Y}),$ \quad whenever ${\bf X}, {\bf Y} \in \sX^d_+$ with ${\bf X} \leq {\bf Y}.$ \end{enumerate} However, in the sequel, it would be more convenient for us to work on the copula-based monotonicity (A2) rather than (A2$^*$), as will be clear from the Definition 3.1 below, where the involved monotone set functions $\mu_C$ might be different for different copulas $C$.
-On the other hand, since what we are interested in is to evaluate the joint risk of portfolios, it seems to be also reasonable to require two portfolios ${\bf X}$ and ${\bf Y}$ to be of the same dependence structure (i.e. same copula) when we compare their joint risks.
-Meanwhile, axiom (A2) is mathematically weaker than (A2$^*$) in the sense of that (A2) concerns only those random vectors ${\bf X}$ and ${\bf Y}$ that have the same copula.
-Now we discuss the financial implication of the copula-based $\pi$-comonotone additivity.
-Given two portfolios ${\bf X}= (X_1, \cdots, X_d),$ ${\bf Y} = (Y_1, \cdots, Y_d) \in \sX^d_+$, write ${\bf Z} = (Z_1, \cdots, Z_d)$, where for each $1 \leq i \leq d$, $Z_i$ is either $X_i$ or $Y_i$.
+Now, we turn to the financial interpretations of above axioms.
+The component-wise PH means that a linear change of each marginal would result in a same linear change of the corresponding liquidity requirement.
+The monotonicity says that a random vector with larger losses would yield a higher liquidity requirement.
+This axiom is totally similar to the classic monotonicity; for instance, see Artzner et al. (1999) and Wang et al. (1997) for univariate risk measures, and Burgert and R\"{u}schendorf (2006), R\"{u}schendorf (2013) and Wei and Hu (2014) for multivariate risk measures.
+Now we discuss the financial implication of the comonotone additivity.
+Given two random vectors ${\bf X}= (X_1, \cdots, X_d),$ ${\bf Y} = (Y_1, \cdots, Y_d) \in \sX^d_+$, write ${\bf Z} = (Z_1, \cdots, Z_d)$, where $Z_i$ is either $X_i$ or $Y_i$ for each $1 \leq i \leq d$.